apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 `$ python findlastword.py`

-There are a handful of candidate words, the way I picked it was to flip a coin and rolled a die.
+There are a handful of words that will satisfy the checksum, the way I picked the word was to flip a coin and roll a die.
 Heads would mean I would start from the top and tails would mean I would start from bottom, I would then select the word corresponding to what I rolled.
-So if I flipped a tails and rolled a two then I would select the second to last word.
+So if I flipped a tails and rolled a two then the second to last word would be selected.
 Or you can just pick one.

 ### c. think of a password